uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 	esoextractdata -l en.lang -p
 		Convert the given LANG file into a CSV (en.lang.csv) using a format that can be used to convert directly to PO (Pootle) files.
+The CSV file will have 3 columns (location, source, target) with the location data having the format "ID-UNKNOWN-INDEX" to uniquely identify the text.

 	esoextractdata -l en.lang -o test.csv
 		Manually specify the output file for CSV/LANG conversions.